bindresearch/pkasso/README.md

     --unipka-model-folder /path/to/unipka/models \
 ```

-If omitted, `--unipka-model-folder` defaults to `~/.local/share/unipkainfer/models` on a typical Linux system.
-To use another location, run
+If omitted, `--unipka-model-folder` defaults to `~/.local/share/unipkainfer/models` on a typical Linux system (see installation instructions above).
-`unipka-download-model --output-folder /path/to/unipka/models` and pass that
-folder to `--unipka-model-folder`.

 ### Python interface